-The new parking policy provides FREE parking for the first two hours.
+The parking policy provides FREE parking for the first two hours.
 Visitors dropping off or picking up passengers within two hours will not pay for parking.
-After this period the fee is $2 per hour in accordance with the fee schedule.
+After this period the fee is in accordance with the fee schedule.

 This system aims to maximise the availability of parking for all Airport users.
 Revenue raised from parking will assist the Airport keep pace with the ever increasing operational costs, including security regulations.
 Funds will also be used to support ongoing improvements to the Airport services and facilities.